ovchynnikov/markdown-portfolio/_includes/04-lists.md

-# Here is a list of my favofite things:
+# Here is a list of my favorite things:
 - Walks on the beach
 - Asian food
 - Traveling